Time Out rating:

 Frank and his surly band, the unpronounceable Soronprfbs—dominated by a vicious theremin artist played by Maggie Gyllenhaal—are bickering their way through an unsuccessful UK tour when we first meet them via Jon (Domhnall Gleeson), a spectacularly untalented dork who's somehow recruited to the lineup.
 Arguments persist whether Frank called the new guy "cherishable" or "perishable," but Jon is in—and, it must be said, director Abrahamson is on his side, giving us a twinkly, quirky score and Jon's near-obnoxious onscreen tweets.
 (One dreams of what David Lynch would have made of this material.)

-But Frank is too loaded with provocative ideas to settle for mere indiedom.
+But Frank is too loaded with provocative ideas to be dismissed as mere indiedom.
 As the group settles into its months-long recording session at a wooded retreat, Abrahamson lays bare the cult of personality through multiple Amadeus-worthy creative clashes, some of them howlingly funny.
 Because of the way the plot is structured, a blow-out is unavoidable, and it occurs at the South by Southwest festival in Austin, Texas (weirdly graduated into a film's pivot point), where Jon's eagerness to sell out in front of cute, slack-mouthed publicists and Frank's paralyzing awkwardness both lead to disaster.

 A lot of this is painfully insidery: Frank plays to the audience that would mock an oily superfan who makes a fawning scene in a diner, when, in fact, that guy is the ideal viewer.
 But what a rebound—you know the head's coming off and Fassbender delivers moments of heartbreaking fragility that bring to mind the cult music documentary The Devil and Daniel Johnston.
 If you'll pardon the cleverness, Frank takes time to wrap your own cranium around, faults and all, and that's a wonderful thing.